adamgarza/adamgarza.github.io/_site/index.md

 <br />
 <a id="experience"></a>
 ## 5. Overall Experience
 Prior to my participation in Google Summer of Code 2018, I had no experience with and in some cases have never heard of the platforms, programs or concepts used in Open Source Development.
-Things like Markdown, HUGO platform, Git and Github, and collaborative development were all foreign to me.
+Things like Markdown, HUGO platform, Git and Github, TravisCI, Gradle, Google Cloud Platform, Remote Procedure Calls, Open Source & collaborative development... just to name a few, were all foreign to me.
 Knowing that I might struggle throughout much of this summer program, I chose to dive into it... as an effort to breakout of my comfort zone and commit myself to learn and adapt in a development ecosystem.

 The first few weeks of communicating and interacting with the managers, developers and collaborators of OpenCensus was intimidating for me, to say the least.
 But as I continued moving forward in the program - within my contact with everyone at OpenCensus, I never felt uncomfortable asking questions or explanations.